Orbitist/cclbc2018/team.md

 There are currently three (3) openings on the board, created by vacancies due to relocations.

+# Staff of the Chautauqua County Land Bank Corporation include:

+* Gina Paradis; Executive Director
+* Jennifer Cameron; Finance Manager (P/T)
+* Mike Digirolamo; Project Manager (P/T)
+* Steve Abdella and Allison Carrow; Attorneys [Legal Services are provided through a contract with the Chautauqua County Law Department]

+# Standing Committees of the Board include:

+* Acquisition/Disposition Committee – reviews potential acquisitions, donations and purchase proposals to recommend property acquisitions and dispositions to the full board.
+* Governance Committee – reviews and makes recommendations to the full board relating to all issues of governance, including but not limited to board regulatory compliance, best practices, and membership.
+Also serves as the Nominating Committee for board officers.
+* Finance – reviews and makes recommendations to staff and Board regarding the annual budget, grant funding, and financial accounting and compliance.
+* Audit Committee – reviews and provides comment on the annual financial audit.

+[Image of the board]

 <hr>

 <a href="http://www.chautauqualandbank.org/" class="btn btn-default btn-lg center-block">View our Website <i class="fa fa-arrow-right"></i></a>